Muscogee language: Grammar

+Muscogee verbs are highly synthetic, with many prefixes, suffixes, and infixes showing the person, number, and location of participants as well as the tense, aspect, and mood of the sentence.
+Nouns have fewer affixes, but compounding is used extensively.

 Word order

-The general sentence structure fits the pattern subject–object–verb.
-The subject or object may be a noun or a noun followed by one or more adjectives.
+The basic order of elements in a sentence is subject–object–verb.

+Subjects and objects are commonly omitted when they are clear from context, so that Assēces is complete as a sentence meaning ’he/she/it is chasing him/her/it’.

+The subject and object are noun phrases having words in the following order: (possessor or demonstrative) — noun — (adjective) — (numeral).
 Adverbs tend to occur either at the beginning of the sentence (for time adverbs) or immediately before the verb (for manner adverbs).

-Grammatical case

-Case is marked on noun phrases using the clitics -t for subjects, and -n for non-subjects.
-The clitic -n can appear on multiple noun phrases in a single sentence at once, such as the direct object, indirect object, and adverbial nouns.
-Despite the distinction in verbal affixes between the agent and patient of the verb, the clitic -t marks subject of both transitive and intransitive verbs.
+Muscogee uses postpositions instead of prepositions.

+Case

+Noun phrases may be marked with clitics indicating the role of noun phrases in a sentence.
+The basic distinction is between subjects (which may end in -t) and nonsubjects (which may end in -n).
+Nonsubjects include direct objects, indirect objects, times, and places.
 In some situations, case marking is omitted.
 This is especially true of sentences with only one noun where the role of the noun is obvious from the personal marking on the verb.
 Case marking is also omitted on fixed phrases that use a noun, e.g. "go to town" or "build a fire".

-Verbs

-In Muscogee, a single verb can translate into an entire English sentence.
-The root infinitive form of the verb is altered for: